CommitToAwesome/khoj/README.md

 After critique, here's what KHOJ should actually be:

-> **KHOJ is India's first AI-powered adaptive travel companion that helps any traveler — domestic or international — discover, plan, experience, and pay for their India trip, entirely within one trusted platform.**
+> **KHOJ is India's first AI-powered adaptive travel companion that helps any traveler — domestic or international — discover, plan, experience, pay for, and travel responsibly across India, entirely within one trusted platform.**

-### The 3 Pillars (Keep it this simple):
+### The 4 Pillars (updated):

 ```
 Pillar 1: DISCOVER + PLAN